section-engineering-education/engineering-education/content/articles/generating-data-for-a-random-walk-using-python/index.md

 For example, a pollen grain floating on a drop of water moves across the surface of the water because it is constantly being pushed around by water molecules.

-Molecular motion of a water drop is random, so the path a pollen grain traces out on the surface is a random walk.
+The molecular motion of a water drop is random, so the path a pollen grain traces out on the surface is a random walk.
 The code we are about to write models many real-world situations.

 ### Create the RWalk() class
 To design a random walk, we'll construct an `RWalk` class that generates random choices on the basis the trek should go in.

 Three characteristics are required for the class:
-- A variable to record the amount of instances in the path,
+- A variable to record the number of instances in the path,
 - Two arrays to hold the `x` and `y` data of each step in the trek.

-The `RWalk` class will only have functions - `__init__()` and `fil_walk()` that determines the steps of the trek.
+The `RWalk` class will only have functions - `__init__()` and `fil_walk()` that determine the steps of the trek.

 Let's construct a file named `rwalk.py` and begin with the `__init__()` function as shown: